-Other recent major projects undertaken along the Potomac in the vicinity of the George Washington Memorial Parkway, especially the construction of National Harbor and the new Wilson Bridge have had a noticeable impact on the George Washington Memorial Parkway by changing or impeding river views from the parkway and the shore adjacent to the marsh.
+Other recent major projects undertaken along the Potomac in the vicinity of the George Washington Memorial Parkway, especially the construction of National Harbor, including new and proposed large buildings and several large video screens, a new marina and pier, and a new Ferris wheel on the pier, and the new Wilson Bridge have had or may have a noticeable impact on the George Washington Memorial Parkway by changing or impeding river views from the parkway and the shore adjacent to the marsh.
 Other projects, such as the land exchange at Langley Fork Park, the Potomac Yards Metro Station, George Washington Memorial Parkway North Rehabilitation project, Memorial Circle safety improvements and the proposed boathouse on parkway land in Arlington have the potential to affect the George Washington Memorial Parkway historic district overall.
 The effects of many of these projects on the historic district are not yet determined, but consultation with the SHPO is underway or will be conducted to identify these impacts and identify mitigation measures or ways to minimize and avoid impacts.
 Under the no-action alternative, Dyke Marsh would experience continued loss to erosion, and would contribute an adverse effect to the impacts of the other projects in the park.
 The contribution would therefore be appreciable, because the no-action alternative would result in the loss of a prominent landscape feature.